Alarms - Purpose

 Talking Alarms

 If you want your alarms to talk to you, an Artisan blog posts explains talking alarms.
 They are quite easy on a Mac as the software is built in and further explanation is here.
 Talking alarms have become one of my favorite features for making the roasting process semi-automatic.
+The SAY command is not in the Help file action list but now you know what it is.

 Help Dialog